-In a case, a mother, who was also a nurse, had left the lying-in room after twenty one days.
+In a case, a mother, who was also a nurse, had left the lying-in room after twenty-one days.
 She had problems with her nipples which she overcame quickly.
-The porter system was commenced, which was resorted to, not because deficiency of milk but that it was ample, and the baby thriving upon it.
-Having become a nurse, she was told that it was important to be done and without it her milk and her health would fail.
+The porter system was commenced, which was reported to, not because of deficiency of milk but that it was ample, and the baby thriving upon it.
+Having become a nurse, she was told that it was important to be done and without it, her milk and her health would fail.

-She often felt drowsy and sleepy in the day with headache, heat, thirst and fever.
-Due to all these, the secretion of milk got reduced and even more startling was that the stomach and bowels of the baby took a disorder.
+She often felt drowsy and sleepy in the day with headaches, heat, thirst, and fever.
+Due to all these, the secretion of milk got reduced, and even more startling was that the stomach and bowels of the baby took a disorder.
 The porter was taken off and remedial measures were undertaken.
 The baby and the mother returned to normalcy after a while.

 The porter systems or any sort of aid may deteriorate the health of the mother and consequently the baby.
 The patient, aforementioned, went into the lying-in room with good health and did not need any stimulant to produce milk.
 Her previous diet could not go well with her new diet plans and hence it gave rise to disease.
-The breast milk gets fully established in the second of third day until which the baby can be fed with thin gruel or one third water with two thirds of milk with loaf sugar.
+The breast milk gets fully established on the second or third day until which the baby can be fed with thin gruel or one-third water with two-thirds of milk with loaf sugar.

-At nights, you may feed the baby around 10 pm, and feed it again around 5 ‘o’ clock in the morning.
-If this is taught early, the baby gets accustomed to it and it results in all good for the baby and the mother.
+At night, you may feed the baby around 10 pm, and feed it again around 5 ‘ o’clock in the morning.
+If this is caught early, the baby gets accustomed to it and it results in all good for the baby and the mother.
 At the time of weaning, if secretion of milk does not stop, the baby can continue with its regular diet of being breastfed.